jaanae/devops-workshop/Week2.md

 # 5. Investigating a log

-1. Each pod has its own logs.
+1. Each pod has its own log.
 We get to see it when we select that Pod and click on Log.
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/pod.png" width="60%" height="60%">
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/select-logs.png" width="60%" height="60%">